trillion-repos/18f/README.md

 * List of recalled records for a selected Month and Year and State, for each category - Drugs, Devices and Foods

-## Application Archicture & Design
+## Application Architecture & Design
 ![Application Archicture](/doc/Architecture.png)

 ## Deployment Architecture